-The 26th path of Capricorn is called the Renewing Intelligence.
-The Tarot trump assigned to the path is The Devil XV.
+The Thoth Tarot trump assigned to Capricorn and the 26th path is The Devil XV.
 The esoteric title is Lord of the Gates of Matter: Child of the Forces of Time.
-The Devil portrayed in most Tarot decks is a hybrid creature with bat-like wings, somewhat akin to Baphomet, the goat-foot God said to be worshipped by the Knights Templars.
+The Devil portrayed in most Tarot decks is a hybrid creature with bat-like wings, sometimes thought to be Baphomet, the goat-foot god allegedly worshipped by the Knights Templars.

-The 26th path of Ayin connects Tiphereth, the sphere of the Sun, with Hod, the sphere of Mercury, and is imaged forth by the 15th Tarot key, The Devil.
-The title of the path afforded by the Sepher Yetzirah is the Renewing Intelligence, referring to the renewal and perpetuity of all created forms.
-On the human level, the renewal refers to the adaptation that is required so the intellect does not atrophy—for the identification of the personal ego with the forms or constructs that appear in Hod increases the limiting or restricting power of Saturn, the ruler of the zodiacal sign of Capricorn.
-As it is written in the Egyptian Book of the Law, Liber AL vel Legis, I: 41:
+The 26th path of A’ain connects Tiphereth, the sphere of the Sun, with Hod, the sphere of Mercury, and is imaged forth by the 15th Tarot key, The Devil.
+The Renewing Intelligence refers to the renewal and perpetuity of all created forms.
+On the human level, the renewal refers to the adaptation that is required so the intellect does not atrophy—for the identification of the personal ego with the forms or constructs that appear in Hod increases the limiting or restricting power of Saturn, ruler of Capricorn.
+According to the (Egyptian) Book of the Law, Liber AL, I: 41,

 The word of Sin is Restriction.

-It is the desire to become free of material limitations that drives man to seek freedom, yet it is necessary to understand the principles of nature and their operation in the world before any limits can be transcended—the prime limitation being man himself, and his ignorance of natural laws.
+It is the desire to become free of material limitations that drives man to seek freedom.
+It is necessary, though, to understand the principles of nature and their operation in the world before any limits can be transcended.
+The primary limitation is man himself, and his ignorance of natural laws.
 The magical powers of the 26th path are the Witches Sabbath (so-called) and the Evil Eye.

 The Dweller on the Threshold

-While it is true that aspirants to any contacted magical Order are tested by what are poetically termed the Lords of Initiation, our students are not asked to take any oath or obligation that would incur a trial by fire.
-Nonetheless there is something that we call the Dweller on the Threshold.
-As soon as a foot is placed on the path, the Dweller on the Threshold will appear.
+While it is true that aspirants are tested by what is poetically termed the Lord of Initiation, Probationers do not swear any oath or obligation that would incur a trial by fire.
+Nonetheless, as soon as a foot is placed on the path, the Dweller on the Threshold will appear.
 The shape or form of this Devil is unique to each individual since it is a phantom produced by the person’s karma.
-While this deters many from continuing the work they started with such enthusiasm and inner-conviction, it is in fact the first stirring of real Initiation.
+While this deters many from continuing the work they began with such enthusiasm, it is the first stirring of the Occult Force.

-Whether Initiation really takes hold or not is largely determined by the way the person responds to the Dweller on the Threshold.
+Whether initiation really takes hold or not is largely determined by the way the person responds to the Dweller on the Threshold.
 There will be help if that help is recognised for what it is.
 There will most certainly be hindrance, obstruction and even seduction—the powerfully compelling voices that urge us to give this up as it will do us no good, that we have made the wrong choice or there is a better, more authentic discipline further down the road.
 The Dweller on the Threshold may take the form of some perceived or genuine misfortune, or a general sense of unease or misgiving.
 It may take the form of a migraine, one of those ‘flu viruses that is hard to shake off, the incessant demands of a spouse, a difficult child, a manipulative mother, a bullying father or boss at work.
 Money can be a considerable ‘Dweller’—whether there is too little, or too much of it.
 An outbreak of supernatural phenomena quite often occurs with those that have awakening psychic sensitivity—the ‘things that go bump in the night’.
-The Initiates are those who persist, that possess the will and the resolve to keep on.
-Perhaps there is something else too, the “factor infinite and unknown” referred to in Liber AL vel Legis, II: 32.
-It is said that many are called but few are chosen (Matthew 22: 14).
-Paradoxically it is the aspirant that must use their free will to choose in the first place.
+The Initiates are those who persist, that possess the will and resolve to keep on.
+Perhaps there is something else too, the “factor infinite and unknown” referred to in Liber AL, II: 32.
+It is also written that “many are called but few are chosen”.
+It is not enough merely to be enthusiastic at the outset; there must be inner conviction, which arises from innate knowledge.

 One must strive to understand the Dweller on the Threshold.
-There is a caveat: The Oath and Task of a Magister Templi is “to interpret every phenomenon as a direct dealing of God with my soul”.
-The New Age movement with its voracious appetite for assimilating and trivialising the threads from all wisdom traditions has tended to encourage its followers to adopt that particular jnanamudra without any training and preparation and without any supporting philosophical basis or structure.
-To apply such a method at the beginning of the study and work will bring that study and work to a swift conclusion.
+There is a caveat.
+The Oath and Task of a Magister Templi is “to interpret every phenomenon as a direct dealing of God with my soul”.
+The New Age movement with its voracious appetite for assimilating and trivialising the threads from all wisdom traditions has tended to encourage its followers to adopt that particular jnanamudra without training, preparation, or any supporting philosophical basis or structure.
+Applying such a method at the beginning of the work will bring that work to a swift conclusion.

-The Sanskrit word karma means “action”.
+1. The Sanskrit word karma means ‘action’.
 It generally refers to the phenomenon of cause and effect that appears to govern the machinations of the material universe.